rust-lang/areweasyncyet.rs/README.md

 ## Development

 The Rust code handles issue data from GitHub.
-Content mainly resides in the `data.yml` and `templates` directories.
+Content mainly resides in `data.yml` and `templates` directory.

 After the first execution,
-fetched data will be stored in a `cache.json` file in the current directory to avoid repeatedly fetching data when updating `data.yml` and `templates`.
+fetched data will be stored in `cache.json` file in the current directory to avoid repeatedly fetching data when updating `data.yml` and `templates`.
-If the latest data from GitHub is needed, simply remove the `cache.json` file.
+If the latest data from GitHub is needed, simply remove `cache.json` file.